Personnel Policies and Procedures for the Nebraska Supreme Court System

 2. the adoption of a child or placement of a foster care child with the employee;

-3. in order to care for a member of the employee's immediate family (defined as spouse, child, or parent) who has a serious health condition (at the discretion of the Administrative Office, the definition of immediate family may be broadened); or
+3. in order to care for a member of the employee's immediate family (defined as spouse, child, or parent) who has a serious health condition; or

 4. a serious health condition of the employee that makes the employee unable to perform his or her job.